What are Feature Flags? Best Practice Guide

 - Continuous deployment: They enable continuous deployment by separating feature releases from code deployments.
 This enables developers to make changes without disrupting the app, leading to faster and more agile development.

-- A/B testing and experimentation: A/B testing is a big part of many company experimentation strategies, and feature flagging helps make it happen.
-They can test different versions of a feature on different user groups to get valuable insights into user behavior and preferences.
+- A/B testing and experimentation: is a big part of many company experimentation strategies, and feature flagging helps make it happen.
+They can test different versions of a feature on different user groups to get valuable insights into and preferences.

 - Phased rollouts: Feature flags enable phased rollouts, enabling new elements to be gradually introduced to a limited audience before a full-scale release.
 This controlled approach helps developers monitor system performance, collect user feedback, and spot problems early, ensuring a smooth and successful launch.